 Poppies in the Nnow, set in Kashmir, is the tale of love, betrayal and revenge that lays the hypocrisy and irrationality of gender stereotypes bare.

 Short stories can be challenging to write.
 The author has done a commendable job within the constraints of the length of each story.
 Almost every story in the collection comes with a delicious twist that is most satisfying.

 The initial stories are straightforward and told with simplicity, becoming more complex as we read on.

 Death is a recurring theme.
 It makes its first appearance in ‘Mala’ with a cruel twist.
 It reappears in ‘Maplewood’ and ‘Collector of Junk’ and takes a macabre form in ‘Captive Spirit’, bringing comfort and closure in ‘Poppies in the Snow’.

-Woman to Woman tells the reader just how common place it is for women to victims of violence, injustice and abuse, how accepting our society is.
+Woman to Woman tells the reader just how commonplace it is for women to be victims of violence, injustice and abuse, and how accepting our society is.

 The stories of women are melancholic, which may be defeatist on the surface.
 Read ‘Paro’, ‘Mala’, ‘The Sari Satyagraha’ and ‘Poppies in the Snow’ closely and you see they do the opposite – by juxtaposing stories of loss and victory together, Liddle paints a real yet empowering picture.

 These stories of women provide a glimpse into the lives of women across different segments of Indian society, and every woman will find value in them.